Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 [Can I fix the SwitchBot Lock with double-sided tape?](https://support.switch-bot.com/hc/en-us/articles/10051470492695)

-2. If you still have questions about the pre-purchase information, please contact us by logging into the SwitchBot App → Profile → Feedback.
-We would appreciate it if you could provide us with the following information when you contact us.
+2. If you still have questions about the pre-purchase information, please provide us with the following information when you contact us.

 Photo of your door Lock